-Symptoms of pain and rectal bleeding will require examination of the anal opening to see if a fissure is present.
-Usually, it is a small tear in the back side of the anus.
+Symptoms of pain and passing blood will require examination of the anal opening to see if there is a fissure.
 (See Fig. 1.)
-Long-standing fissures have thickened edges which is called a “sentinel pile”.
-This can sometimes be mistaken for a painful hemorrhoid.
+Long-standing fissures have thickened edges which is called a “sentinel pile”, which can sometimes be mistaken for a painful hemorrhoid.

 How is anal fissure treated?

 There are many "treatments" available, but some can cause side effects such as headaches and fissure pain.
 By comparison, wheatgrass extract is pain-free.
-Smear a small amount of wheatgrass extract over the fissure with a cotton bud/Q-tip, just once a week – and persevere - and do NOT overtreat.
-This often relieves pain and assists healing of the fissure, when other treatments fail.
-Wheatgrass can also stop anal fissure bleeding.
+Smear a small amount (a match head size is plenty) over the fissure with a cotton bud/Q-tip, just once a week – and persevere - and do NOT overtreat.
+This often relieves pain quickly and assists healing of the fissure and stop anal fissure bleeding.
 And, you do not have to change your diet or drink large amounts of water.